mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-student-teacher/item.en.md

-Now that we have had a go at creating a small network and have established the benchmark accuracy for the student network, we can start our “teacher-student” experiment.
+Now that we have had a go at creating a small network and have established the benchmark accuracy for the student network, we can start our “student-teacher” experiment.

 Let us take the contents of `examples/mnist_small.py` and copy them to the `examples/teacher_student.py` file.